BlueQuartzSoftware/complex_plugins/OrientationAnalysis/docs/GenerateGBCDPoleFigureFilter.md

 ## Description ##

-This **Filter** creates a .vtk file that can be used in [ParaView](http://www.paraview.org/) to visualize a Grain Boundary Character Distribution (GBCD) pole figure.
-The user must select the relevant phase for which to write the pole figure by entering the _phase index_.
+This **Filter** creates a pole figure from the Grain Boundary Character Distribution (GBCD) data.
+The user must select the relevant phase for which to generate the pole figure by entering the _phase index_.

 -----